kubeshop/testkube/docs/docs/articles/jenkins-ui.md

 3. Click on "Add Build Step" and select "Testkube Setup".
 ![jenkins testkube setup build step](../img/jenkins-build-step.png)

-4. Specify a Testkube CLI version or leave it empty to use the latest version
+4. Specify a Testkube CLI version or leave it empty to use the latest version.

 5. Add a new "Execute Shell" Build Step and run one or multiple Testkube CLI commands
 ![jenkins execute shell](../img/jenkins-execute-shell.png)